shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 - variety
 - time

 ### Prospect & Refuge
 **Prospect** is a view, and **Refuge** is Safety place.
 This kept our ancestors safe from enemies/predators and the elements, meet basic human psychological needs.  (evolutionary heritage). provide people with the capacity to observe (prospect)

 - **Primary**  - you have now both
 - **Secondary** - we have only one and see second far away is only promise)

 ### Secrets

 - **Breadcrumbing** -  sending brief and sporadic messages.
 Trail of something (usually pickups or information) that leads the player in the right direction or towards
 - **Hints** - Slight or indirect indication or suggestion. (notes on paper, maps, signs)

+## Traversing

-## Traversing  Action Space > is skill based ?
+## Action Space
+Skill based

 ## Combat Spaces
 Design for multiple options and strategies. viable/intended ranges of the combat space. pieces of cover should be available to the player at the start of combat Preventing teams from being able to spawn camp
 - Vintage point - Show off the combat space (or area the player needs to sneak through),
 - Fronts
 - Flanks (he bridge(s) in the neutral zone between the combating sides)
 - No man’s land.
-Hard to defence (can add colectable at center)
+Hard to defense (can add collectable at center)
 - Entrances (Enemy reinforcements enter from different positions or in new ways)
 - Covers Can
   - durability:
     - Static - Hard cover
     - Moveable / Dynamic - can be moved / destroyed  . temporary
     - Moving - have a predictable movement
-    - Concealment - no ptrotection like bush.
+    - Concealment - no protection like bush.
 Soft cover
   -  high 2m+ / low ~1m (you don’t want to make Low cover look like High cover and potentially mess up things)
   -  block
     - vision
     - damage
 - Line of sight
-- Vertical arangement
+- Vertical arrangement

-### Level arangement
+### Level arrangement
 - Flow in general is about keeping players forward momentum going. (not to hardcor cornes )
-- Conmnectivity
+- Connectivity

 E.g.
 - circle (ring)